Table of Contents

 - Preheat oven to 375ºF.

-- In a medium bowl, stir cauliflower florets and zucchini with 2 tbsp EVOO (extra virgin olive oil) and freshly-ground black pepper.
+- In a medium bowl, stir cauliflower florets and zucchini with 2 tablespoon EVOO (extra virgin olive oil) and freshly-ground black pepper.
 Spread evenly on non-stick baking sheet and sprinkle with coarse sea salt.
 Roast in oven for about 30 minutes, or until the edges turn brown and the veggies are tender.

 - While the veggies are roasting, prepare the hummus.
 In a food processor, combine chickpeas, EVOO, salt, lemon juice, and cloves of garlic.
 Once you reach the desired consistency, add the sunflower seed tahini and mix until thoroughly combined.
 Refrigerate until ready to serve.